chkwon/PathDistribution.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/chkwon/PathDistribution.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/chkwon/PathDistribution.jl?branch=master)

-This Julia package implements the Monte Carlo path generation method to estimat the number of simple paths between a pair of nodes in a graph, proposed by Roberts and Kroese (2007).
+This Julia package implements the Monte Carlo path generation method to estimate the number of simple paths between a pair of nodes in a graph, proposed by Roberts and Kroese (2007).

 * [Roberts, B., & Kroese, D. P. (2007).
 Estimating the Number of *s*-*t* Paths in a Graph. *Journal of Graph Algorithms and Applications*, 11(1), 195-214.](http://dx.doi.org/10.7155/jgaa.00142)